About the Institute

 - Track Keynotes and Related Workshops - Track keynote sessions feature leaders in assessment of Community Engagement, ePortfolios, Faculty Development, Global Learning, Graduate Education, High Impact Practices, Learning Improvement and Innovation, NILOA, STEM Education, and Student Affairs Programs and Services.

-- Concurrent Sessions - Concurrent 45-minute interactive sessions will provide access to experts in all the tracks listed above plus Accreditation, Assessment in General Education, Assessment in All Major Fields, Assessment Methods, Assessment in Community Colleges, Assessment in Online Courses and Programs, Competency-Based Education and Assessment, Emerging Trends in Assessment, Institution-Wide Data Collection/Use, Leadership for Assessment, and Use of Technologies in Assessment.
+- Concurrent Sessions - Concurrent interactive sessions will provide access to experts in all the tracks listed above plus topics on Accreditation, Assessment in General Education, Assessment in All Major Fields, Assessment Methods, Assessment in Community Colleges, Assessment in Online Courses and Programs, Competency-Based Education and Assessment, Emerging Trends in Assessment, Institution-Wide Data Collection/Use, Leadership for Assessment, and Use of Technologies in Assessment.

 - Poster Session - Assessment methods, practices, and findings shared best in a visual format with one-on-one discussion are presented during the poster session on Monday, October 22.